 The C-OSS promotes the PaPs by presenting them to existing and potential customers (e.g. letters to customers, RAG, customer meetings, conferences, etc.).

 Corridor North Sea - Baltic offers:

-- FixPaps on the sections in the Netherlands and Belgium; - FlexPaPs on the sections in Germany, Czech Republic, Poland and Lithuania.
+- FixPaPs on the sections in the Netherlands and Belgium;

+- FlexPaPs with a bandwidth approach on the sections in Germany, Czech Republic, Poland and Lithuania.